 But it’s not just your own mental health that you should worry about.

-If you’re spreading negativity in the way you engage with others – without being aware of it – you may risk losing some of your friends.
+If you’re spreading negativity when you engage with others – without being aware of it – you may risk losing some of your friends.
 Especially when more and more people become aware of how they are influenced by the mood of others.

 When you consider the most extreme case of pessimism, you’ll quickly realize how damaging pessimism can be.
 People who are completely pessimistic are generally finding it hard to see any sign of improvement down the line.
 This can lead to suicidal tendencies in extreme cases.

 This study has found that severe pessimism can actually predict future suicidal tendencies.

 Why being an optimist is beneficial